bdesanctis/bamdam/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-BamDam was written by Bianca De Sanctis in 2024.
+Bamdam was written by Bianca De Sanctis in 2024.
 For assistance please contact bddesanctis@gmail.com.